-TOKYO — When it comes to U.S.-Japan baseball relations, Ichiro Suzuki is without peer, the pinnacle, the ultimate.
+TOKYO — Regarding U.S.-Japan baseball relations, Ichiro Suzuki is without peer, the pinnacle, the ultimate.
 No less an authority than Rickey Henderson says so.

 “He’s like Elvis, period, here,” the A’s Hall of Famer said.
 “Ichiro is the legend of all of them.
-He’s done a lot for the game of baseball, especially for his country and coming to the U.S. and being able to do what he did there.
+He’s done a lot for baseball, especially for his country, and coming to the U.S. and being able to do what he did there.
 It’s unreal.

 High faculties: Baseball and softball gamers document in Maine 1